VerzatileDev/University.217_TeachingMaterials/Session 1/README.md

 <img src="https://github.coventry.ac.uk/217CR-2021/Teaching-Material/blob/master/Session%201/Readme%20Pictures/Create%20Repository.png">
 </p>

  Finally, add the module staff to your repository so they have access to it.
-(Our information can be found on the 217CR moodle page under _Module Essentials_.)
+(Our information can be found on the 217CR Aula page under _Module Essentials_ -> _Module Guide_.)

  Go into your repository from the website, click "Settings", then "Collaborators", and then search for, and add, both members of module staff (Ian and Will) to the page.